Design-Computation-RWTH/spatial-viewer-eg-ice-2023/README.md

 # Introduction

-This repository hosts a prototype for the EG-ICE 2023 paper "Towards Scene Graph Descriptions for Spatial Representations in the Built Environment"
+This repository hosts a prototype for the EG-ICE 2023 paper "Towards Scene Graph Descriptions for Spatial Representations in the Built Environment".
+It is built on a React web viewer using THREE.js and IFC.js and an Oxigraph Graph Service, storing the Graph in the local repository.

 # Getting Started

-1. Run "npm install" in the console or terminal
+1. Run **"npm install"** in the console or terminal (Don't use npm start, since this will not start all services!)
-2. Make sure that the Port 3000 is free
+2. Make sure that Port 3000 and 3001 are free
 3. Run "npm run dev"

 # Initial Scene Graph

-The initial graph is located under [/storage/graphOriginal.tll](/storage/graphOriginal.ttl)
+The initial graph is located under [/storage/graphOriginal.ttl](/storage/graphOriginal.ttl)

 # SPARQL Queries